Family

 Do I qualify for the Seoul small wedding subsidy as a foreign resident?

-Yes, if at least one partner is registered as a Seoul resident (주민등록) from the application date through the wedding day.
-Nationality and visa type are not stated eligibility conditions.
+The stated condition is that at least one partner is registered as a Seoul resident (주민등록) from the application date through the wedding day.
+Nationality and visa type are not listed as eligibility conditions, but the public program description does not explicitly address foreign residents.
 Contact the Seoul Women's Foundation at 1899-2154 to confirm your specific situation before booking.

 Can I have a small wedding without any ceremony at all?